Our faculty excel in their fields, are committed followers of Jesus Christ,

 Rod Harris, born and raised in the Big Bend Area and began ministry at Innovative Agape Ministries, under the leadership of Dr. Vivian Wilson.
 Rod has over a decade of ministry experience working in various facets of ministry including: youth minister, musician, Praise and Worship leader, associate minister, executive pastor and chairman of the Board of Directors, just to name a few.
 He now operates as the Founder/Apostolic Overseer of Freedom Assembly Network and Visionary of the E-Church.
 Rod also has well over a decade of professional managerial and administrative experience.
 With this vast array of knowledge, Rod launched, Rohi Consulting Group in 2017; dedicating he services to assisting churches and small businesses reach sustainability and growth for years to come.
 In March 2018, Rod became a member of the National Association of Nonprofit Organizations & Executives (NANOE) and is currently sitting for three nonprofit certifications.
 He continues to educate himself in theology, church ministry leadership and administration, and Christian studies for continued growth and development.
 He is married to his wife, Christa and they have to wonderful, busy boys together. top

 Dr. Joseph W. Henderson is the founder and senior pastor of Celebrate New Life Tabernacle Church (CNLT) in Tallahassee, FL and founder and president of the Timothy Training and Development Center, Inc., a community social services outreach ministry of CNLT.
 Dr. Henderson is a conference speaker who has written many Christian articles.
-He is heard around the country weekly for his radio broadcast, “Keys to the Kingdom,” that airs on Faith Radio in Florida, WFRF, 105.7 FM.
+He is heard around the country weekly for his radio broadcast, “Keys to the Kingdom,” which airs on 105.7 FM (Tallahassee area); 104.5 FM (Eastpoint, FL); 91.3 FM (Lake City, FL); and 91.3 FM (Moultrie, GA).
 He is a graduate of Florida A&M University (B.S., Physics), the American Bible College (B.A., Biblical Studies), Trinity Theological Seminary (M.A., Theology) and honored by the conferring of a doctor of divinity degree from St. Thomas Christian University, Jacksonville, FL.
 In addition, he is a Ph.D. candidate (Theology) at Trinity Theological Seminary, Newburg, Indiana.
 He is married to Cynthia Henderson, his wife and ministry partner since 1988.
-They are the proud parents of Donetta Marie Henderson, born in 2006. top
+They are the proud parents of Donetta Marie Henderson. top

 DARREL & SHEREE HOPE